FLMS

 Our Métis Settlements-now a thriving, culturally-rich land base home to 1/10th of Métis people in Alberta-began to take shape in the late 19th century and continued for more than 100 years because of the brave individuals who came before us.

-Métis Nation of Alberta Métis Settlements General Council Centennial Book
+Métis Nation of Alberta Métis Settlements General Council Centennial Booklegal history

 The R v.
 Powley decision in 2003, was the first Supreme Court of Canada judgement to address the question of whether Métis have aboriginal rights under section 35 of the Constitution Act, 1982.
 The unanimous decision recognized that the Powleys, as Métis, had a constitutionally protected Métis Aboriginal right to hunt for food-This officially declared that Métis are Aboriginal people with their own unique, collective rights.